ApprenticeAI/frapy/docs/contributing.rst

 starting point is to send a pull request on GitHub.
 It can be simple enough to illustrate your idea, and leave documentation/tests for later, after the idea has been validated and proven useful.
-Alternatively, you can start a conversation in the `Scrapy subreddit`_ to discuss your idea first.
+Alternatively, you can start a conversation in the `Frapy subreddit`_ to discuss your idea first.

 Sometimes there is an existing pull request for the problem you'd like to solve, which is stalled for some reason.
-Often the pull request is in a right direction, but changes are requested by Scrapy maintainers, and the original pull request author hasn't had time to address them.
+Often the pull request is in a right direction, but changes are requested by Frapy maintainers, and the original pull request author hasn't had time to address them.
 In this case consider picking up this pull request: open a new pull request with all commits from the original pull request, as well as